noatmeal/noatmeal.github.io/README.md

 A personal blog about mathematics.
 Contributions are always welcome.

+To test locally:
+1. Clone the repository and run `pnpm install`
-To test locally, run `pnpm local-server`
+2. run `pnpm local-server`